 The Chancellor announced on the 4th May 2020 is making more financing available to the smallest businesses.
 This support comes in the form of Bounce Back Loans of between £2,000 and £50,000.
-The borrowing was designed that loans will be 100% government backed for lenders, and businesses can apply online through a short and simple form
+The borrowing was designed that loans will be 100% government backed for lenders.

-According to gov.uk, the government will give accredited lenders a 100 per cent guarantee for the Bounce Back Loans they pay out.
-The government is also picking up the bill for any fees and interest for the first year, and small business owners won’t need to repay anything towards their Bounce Back Loan in the first 12 months.
+According to gov.uk, accredited lenders are 100 per cent guarantee for the Bounce Back Loans they pay out against any losses.
+The British Business Bank is also picking up the bill for any fees and interest for the first year, and small business owners won’t need to repay anything towards their Bounce Back Loan in the first 12 months.

-After the first year, borrowers will have to pay “2.5 per cent interest for the remaining period of the loan”, according to the government website.
+After the first year, borrowers will have to pay “2.5 per cent interest for the remaining period of the loan”, according to Gov.uk website.

-The loans are available for six years to UK-based businesses set up before 1 March 2020.
-YoIn order to apply for a BBLS a business needs to have been adversely affected by coronavirus to qualify.
+BBL’s are available for six years to UK-based businesses set up before 1 March 2020 and not grants.
+To apply for a BBLS a business needs to have been adversely affected by coronavirus to qualify.